matrix-org/matrix-spec-proposals/proposals/3122-deprecate-starting-verifications-without-request.md

 ## Unstable prefix

-No unstable prefix is removed since we are simply deprecating behaviour.
+No unstable prefix is required since we are simply deprecating behaviour.